-In order to keep the money flowing, these weapons makers spent $2.5 billion over the last 20 years, according to numbers gathered by Brown University’s Costs of War Project.
+In order to keep the money flowing, these weapons makers spent $2.5 billion on lobbying over the last 20 years, according to numbers gathered by Brown University’s Costs of War Project.
 Indeed, the number of military lobbyists over the past five years has outnumbered the number of members of the U.S. Congress.

 The same is true in the UK where BAE Systems has been the largest lobbyist in the UK during the past ten years, according to Transparency International.
 Indeed, BAE has held 30 meetings with government ministers in just the past two years.